open-power/snap/actions/hls_helloworld/hw/README.md

-# README.md Example

-pdf document with all information is in ~snap/actions/hls_helloworld/doc
+All information are in the actions/hls_helloworld/doc directory